kwaldenphd/sql-queries-joins/README.md

 FROM [table];
 ```

-<blockquote>Q20: How would you write an SQL query to select the list of player ids and birthplace countries from the Player_Birthplaces table?
+<blockquote>Q20: Write an SQL query to select the list of player ids and birthplace countries from the Player_Birthplaces table?
 What data does this query return?</blockquote>

 100- We might want to write a query to return all the unique values in a particular field.